- Meters are read every 28-34 days. (The cycle varies due to weekends and holidays.)

 Billing & Collections Policies

-In the event a service is disconnected on the third business day, including the day of disconnection, any remaining services will be turned off.
-Before services are re-established the customer must reapply for services with another deposit plus pay off any unpaid account charges.
+In the event a service is disconnected on the 4th business day, including the day of disconnection, any remaining services will be turned off.
+The security deposit and any accrued interest will be applied to the account balance.
+Before services are re-established, the customer must reapply for services with another security deposit plus pay any unpaid account charges.
+If this occurs, the amount of the security deposit required is based on the existing deposit policy.

-During extreme weather conditions, when the National Weather Service forecasts temperatures below 32 degrees or over 100 degrees Fahrenheit, a Huntsville Utilities Representative will come to the service location in an attempt to collect any delinquent charges (a collection fee for this service will be added to the next invoice), however, the customer’s service will not be disconnected for non-payment until weather conditions improve.
-Disconnections postponed because of extreme weather will be resumed when weather permits with no further notification provided.
+During extreme weather conditions, when the National Weather Service forecasts temperatures below 32° or over 100° Fahrenheit, a Huntsville Utilities Representative will come to the service location in an attempt to collect any delinquent charges (a collection fee for this service will be added to the next bill); however, the customer’s service will not be disconnected for non-payment until weather conditions improve.
+Disconnections postponed because of extreme weather conditions will be resumed when weather permits with no further notification provided.

 Items presented as payment and returned from your financial institution will be charged a service fee.